Imaging clinical trials, The future trends that are transforming the industry

 Research innovation such as new biomarkers or advanced algorithms often do not get translated into clinical practice, slowing progress.
 Adding to that, the scale, inefficiency and subjectivity of neurological clinical trials makes them inherently difficult.
 Neuroimaging analysis is key to developing new therapies for brain disease but it’s difficult to do.

 Turbo-charging Neurology Research into Clinical PracticeTranslation of neurology research advances into clinical practice is challenged by the difficulty of compliantly collecting, calibrating and processing large scale brain image and related data to derive patient insights.

-As COVID-19 spreads around the world, the questions from people affected by Multiple sclerosis (MS) and the clinicians who treat them only become more urgent.
+Effects of COVID on people with MSAs COVID-19 spreads around the world, the questions from people affected by Multiple sclerosis (MS) and the clinicians who treat them only become more urgent.

 QMENTA has been working with MS Data Alliance (MSDA) and MS International Federation (MSIF) in the MS Global Data Sharing Initiative to collect patient data in order to study how COVID-19 is affecting people who suffer from Multiple sclerosis (MS).